IgorCandido/Hazzlenut/README.md

 Work list:
 - Implement twitch get followers (for now polling)
     - When Token can't be renewed should die and be resurected when token starts again
-- Find out when to reset the cursorState (re-authentication maybe)
+- Figure out what happens when an actor is moved, can the Guardian know about it and send it the ApplicationStarted again?
 - Organize the tests on TwitchClientSpec - Remove tests that are not test the twitchClient but the usage of it into into their respect specs (component being tested)
 - Understand if we need to drop user info when the we get new OAuthToken (not refresh but re-authenticate)